tdilauro/Simplified-wiki/MetricsAndMeasurements.md

 I did a very basic title/author match to try to find books we own in Overdrive and 3M that are also in Gutenberg.

-On Overdrive we own between 100 and 700 licenses for between 90 and 350 public domain books.
+On Overdrive we own between 130 and 900 licenses for between 120 and 380 public domain books.
 There are also a few books (e.g. Frankenstein) for which we own thousands of licenses, which kind of simulates the public domain thing.
-This is out of about 11000 titles (which does not represent the complete
+This is out of about 16000 titles.

 On 3M we own between 100 and 450 licenses for between 90 and 350 public domain books.
 This is out of a library size of about 14500 titles.